jamesfifer/Ecological-and-Evolutionary-Genomics/Sym_Flow/README.md

 4) Use mapping.sh to generate counts file via RSEM.
 Take "raw counts" from RSEM gene file.

 # Annotation
-1) Use the pipeline outlined in
+1) Use the pipeline outlined in Annotation.sh

 # DESeq and analysis
 1) Use SymFlow.rmd file to run deseq2 and downstream analyses